 How The County Auditor Works For You

 The Illinois statutes provide that larger counties, with a population over 75,000, shall elect the County Auditor to a four year term of office.
 DuPage County elected its first County Auditor in 1932.
-(See History of the County Auditor) As the County's only independently elected officer responsible for evaluating and reporting on County operations, the County Auditor examines how and where County money is spent, and how efficiently County departments are operating.
+(See History of the County Auditor) As the County's only independently elected officer responsible for evaluating and reporting on County operations, the County Auditor examines how and where County money, under the jurisdiction of the DuPage County Board and eight County-wide Elected Officials, is spent, and how efficiently these agencies are operating.
 The duties of the County Auditor are defined in the statutes, and include:

 Scrutinizing County Expenditures

 The County Auditor examines all bills to be paid by the County to determine that the expenditures are bona fide.
-During 2012 more than 34,000 bills for goods and services, totaling in excess of $165 million, were audited by the County Auditor.
-Vouchers exceeding $11.2 million were returned to the originating department for further explanation, documentation, etc.
+During fiscal year 2013 more than 32,000 bills for goods and services, totaling in excess of $239 million, were audited by the County Auditor.
+Vouchers exceeding $17.9 million were returned to the originating department for further explanation, documentation, etc.

 Reporting on DuPage Finances

 Each quarter, the County Auditor issues the Quarterly Financial Report , a comprehensive report on DuPage County finances.
-Copies of the Report are available online, and in public and college libraries throughout the County.
+Copies of the Report are available online.

 The General Fund Summary Schedule of Current Revenues and Expenditures as of the end of the most recent month is available online.